LightSun/android-databinding/README.md

    //ps:  and also support self-attrs
   ```

-- Expression support like java , only nested ternary  expression is not support.
+- Support multi expressions. eg: java calling expression (only nested ternary expression is not support),
+   android resource reference expression {@drawable/ic_default} or R.drawable.ic_default , dp and sp like "15dp",
+   and color like "#ff0000" and so on.
 - the more later i will write blog and doc to describe this.